hneth/riskyr/README.md

 library("riskyr")           # load to use the package
 ```

--   The most recent development version can be installed from its [GitHub](https://github.com) repository at <https://github.com/hneth/riskyr/>:
+-   The current development version can be installed from its [GitHub](https://github.com) repository at <https://github.com/hneth/riskyr/>:

 ``` r
 # install.packages("devtools")